Robert-96/dezmereanrobert.com/content/posts/generate-link-to-kusto-query-with-python.md

 This function generates a link to a Kusto query in Azure Data Explorer by compressing and encoding the query string.
 The resulting link can be used to directly open the query in the specified cluster and database.

-The url format is as follows:
+The URL format is as follows:

 ```markdown
 https://dataexplorer.azure.com/clusters/<Cluster Name>/<Database Name>?query=<Encoded Query>